Who is affected by our Code of Conduct?

 Anti-Bribery & Corruption

 Corruption undermines legitimate business, distorts competition and exposes companies and individuals to risk.

 At TOMRA, we build relationships based on trust, and we are determined to maintain and enhance our reputation.
 Even unsubstantiated claims of bribery and corruption may damage TOMRA’s reputation.

 We have zero tolerance for corruption in any form, including bribery, facilitation payments and trading in influence.
 We must be very careful when dealing with conflicts of interest, gifts, hospitality and expenses, since they may constitute or lead to corruption depending on the circumstances.

-Since TOMRA’s headquarters are in Norway, all employees and business partners - who act on TOMRA’s behalf - must abide by Norwegian anti-corruption law as well as local laws.
+Since TOMRA’s headquarters are in Norway, all employees and business partners - who act on TOMRA’s behalf - must abide by Norwegian anti-corruption law as well as local and international laws.
 The Norwegian anti-corruption law encompasses both the private and public sector.

 Dealing with government officials can pose a greater bribery risk, so you must follow the mandatory requirements.

 - You must not offer, pay, make, seek or accept a personal payment, gift or favour in return for favourable treatment or gaining a business advantage.
 You must not allow anybody else to do so on your behalf.